-Apart from all these available options, apparently, TOR stands out first in the line when we compare the level of anonymity provided by various tools.
-The Onion Router project has been regarded as the best cloak for those people who want to hide on the internet.
+Apart from all these available options, TOR stands out first in the line when we compare the level of anonymity provided by various tools.
+The Onion Router project is regarded as the best cloak for those people who want to hide on the internet.

 Edward Snowden, who came to light after he acted as the whistleblower and exposed NSA’s unethical surveillance activities, used TOR browser to do so.
 The federal agencies also inculpated him and alleged that his disclosure of confidential information was the impetus behind the Paris death massacre.